bloovis/csup.mirror/www/crscope.md

 In each section, you can move from one line to another using the Down, Up, `C-n`, and `C-p` keys.

-In the search result section, hit the Enter key to run your editor on the selected file and jump to the selected line number.
+In the search results section, hit the Enter key to run your editor on the selected file and jump to the selected line number.
+You can also type the letter shown on the left column to edit that file and line.

 In the search entry fields, you can use Emacs-style editing keys.
 Hit the ? key to show possible completions.
 Hit Enter to perform a search.